-In our opinion, Amicus Therapeutics, Inc. maintained, in all material respects, effective internal control over financial reporting as of December 31, 2012, based on the COSO criteria.
+In our opinion, Amicus Therapeutics, Inc. maintained, in all material respects, effective internal control over financial reporting as of December 31, 2014, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Amicus Therapeutics, Inc. (a development stage company) as of December 31, 2012 and 2011, and the related consolidated statements of operations, comprehensive loss, stockholders' (deficiency) equity and cash flows for each of the three years in the period ended December 31, 2012 and the period from February 4, 2002 (inception) to December 31, 2012 and our reported dated March 12, 2013 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Amicus Therapeutics, Inc. as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive loss, changes in stockholders' equity and cash flows for each of the three years in the period ended December 31, 2014 of Amicus Therapeutics, Inc., and our report dated March 3, 2015 expressed an unqualified opinion thereon.